asael2/accesos-oculares/README.md

 ## Accesos oculares

 Using eye tracking, we want to correlate the eye tracking information with the representational system that is being used by the user.
-More information? send a line please, to: artyficialsas at gmail.com
+More information? send a line please, to: asael2 at gmail.com

 ## Install
-After download, simply run **eyes.html** into your browser
+After download, simply run **eyes.html** into your browser.

 ## Browser Support